bhk/scam/reference.md

     a
     this-is-a-long-symbol-with-perhaps-*/@-unusual-characters!

-WHen symbols are used to name functions or variables, they may not contain `:`, `%`, or `$` characters.
+When symbols are used to name functions or variables, they may not contain `:`, `%`, or `$` characters.

 ### Compound Expressions